Urbane Bronze vs. Iron Ore, Porpoise, & 6 Popular Greige Paint Colors

 I’ll be honest; I don’t even like Sealskin.
 This doesn’t mean it can’t be the color for YOU, but I can always find an option I like better for myself or my clients.

-6. URBANE BRONZE vs. DRAGON’S BREATH
+6. URBANE BRONZE vs. BENJAMIN MOORE DRAGON’S BREATH

 - The LRV of Dragon’s Breath is 9.18, to Urbane Bronze’s 8.
-This makes Dragon’s Breath a bit LIGHTER than Urbane, although, to eyeball the two, they look pretty darn similar.
+This makes Dragon’s Breath a bit lighter than Urbane, although, to eyeball the two, they look pretty darn similar.

 - Dragon’s Breath is a bit warmer and richer than Urbane, with a slightly more noticeable green undertone.

-Get your PEEL & STICK sample of Dragon’s Breath
+Here’s your PEEL & STICK sample of Dragon’s Breath

 KYLIE M’S FAVE COLOR